byroncholo/SimulatedAnnealingProject/README.md

 ## Project Description

-The goal of this project is to study and implement the **Simulated Annealing algorithm** as a general-purpose optimization method.
-Simulated Annealing is inspired by the physical annealing process, where a material is heated and then slowly cooled to reach a stable low-energy configuration.
+The goal of this project is to study and implement the **Simulated Annealing algorithm** as a general optimization method.
+SA is inspired by the physical annealing process, where a material is heated and then slowly cooled to reach a stable low-energy configuration.

-In optimization, the algorithm explores the solution space by accepting better solutions and, with a certain probability, also accepting worse solutions.
+In optimization, the algorithm explores the solution search space by accepting better solutions and, with a certain probability, also accepting worse solutions.
 This allows the algorithm to escape local optima and continue searching for better global solutions.

 This project applies Simulated Annealing to both: